Frameworks & Regulations

 Security & Risk Management

-- Denial-of-Service (DoS/DDoS): Flooding a network with traffic to make it unavailable.
+- Denial-of-Service (DoS/DDoS): Flooding a network with excessive requests so it becomes unavailable to legitimate users.

-- SQL Injection: Injecting malicious SQL code to gain database access.
+- SQL Injection: Injecting malicious SQL code into input fields to gain unauthorized database access.

 Social Engineering